Elterngeld Help

 • Month 3 onwards: You receive Elterngeld directly

 These first months still count as your Elterngeld months – they're just paid differently.
 Plan your total months accordingly.
+Our step-by-step guide helps you map out your months and submit the application in English.

 Frequently asked questions